Bachelor of Arts Degree Requirements

 * Students must complete an approved upper-division writing course at this university with a grade of CR or letter grade of C or better.

 ** G.E. and MI courses can be double-counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details This total reflects the use of GEOG 4 in G.E.
-Breadth D3.
+Breadth D2.
 Consult the department chair or faculty advisor for additional details and guidance on electives.